A Little Less Sixteen Candles, a Little More "Touch Me"

 The song was originally titled "A Little Less Molly Ringwald, a Little More Samantha Fox".
 Molly Ringwald is an actress who starred in the 1984 movie Sixteen Candles, referenced in the final song title.
 "Touch Me" is a reference to the hit song by Samantha Fox.
 The accompanying music video to "A Little Less Sixteen Candles, a Little More 'Touch Me'" was nominated for Best Video Inspired by a Film at the First Annual Fuse Fangoria Chainsaw Awards 2006.

 Music video

 The extended music video, directed by Alan Ferguson, features the band members acting as a team of vampire hunters trying to fend off a gang of vampires attacking their town.
 It ends with a climactic showdown between the band and the vampires, resulting in Wentz being arrested and his subsequent realization that all the police officers are also vampires.
 Many of its scenes are parodies from various horror films; for example, the opening scene is a take-off from the film The Lost Boys and the video's style is similar to that of the Blade films.
 Drummer Andy Hurley can be seen wearing a Guns N' Roses T-shirt.

-The video features cameos from members of several Fueled by Ramen/Decaydance bands and people associated with Fall Out Boy, including;